Last Updated on 2 January 2026 by Cycloscope

 Bali is certainly one of the most visited places in the world, it was even awarded the title of the best place to visit on the whole planet by the TripAdvisor community.

-Iconic rice paddies, thousands of temples, ceremonies accompanied by mesmerizing music, and two big active volcanoes make Bali surely a must-visit-once-in-the-lifetime destination.
+Iconic rice paddies, thousands of temples, ceremonies accompanied by mesmerizing music, and two big active volcanoes make Bali surely a must-visit once-in-a-lifetime destination.

-Cycling in Bali though is very tough.
-With a very hilly interior and crazily steep roads, it’s certainly not a bicycle touring destination for beginners, especially if you suffer the heat.
+Cycling in Bali, though, is very tough.
+With a very hilly interior and crazily steep roads, it’s certainly not a bicycle touring destination for beginners, especially if you suffer from the heat.

-You can read our full Cycling in Bali article and check our suggested itinerary
+You can read our full article on Cycling in Bali and check our suggested itinerary

 Cycling in Nusa Penida

-Nusa Penida has a very different landscape compared to its bigger sister, much dryer, with low vegetation and not a single grain of volcanic sand.
-It consists of a limestone plateau, mostly made of white rocks.
+The landscape of Nusa Penida is very different from its bigger sister: much drier, with low vegetation and no volcanic sand.
+The island is dominated by a limestone plateau, mostly made of white rocks.

 Refer to our Nusa Penida Travel Guide for itineraries and points of interest